omec-project/upf/docs/dpdk-configuration.md

 ...
 ```

-- Now, we need to see the group that these two interfaces got assigned
+- Now, check the group that these two interfaces got assigned
 ```bash
 $ ls /dev/vfio/
 184  185  vfio